Google beats the records in NLP with their new XLNet

-Google just released a record-breaking language model called XLNet.
-But what is a language model, and why is Google investing so much in Natural Language Processing research?
+Google released a record-breaking language model called XLNet.
+What is a language model, and why is Google investing so much in Natural Language Processing research?

 When will computers learn to understand us?